-10 LAST VALUATION DAY
+9 LAST VALUATION DAY

-The last valuation date for the purpose of preparation of these financial statements was December 31, 2020 (2019: December 31, 2019).
+The last Valuation Date for the purpose of preparation of these financial statements was December 31, 2020 (2019: December 31, 2019).

-11 IMPACTS OF COVID-19
+10 IMPACTS OF COVID-19

 The COVID-19 pandemic has developed rapidly in 2020, with a significant number of cases.
 Measures taken by the Government to contain the virus have affected economic activity.
-The management has taken several measures to monitor and mitigate the effects of COVID-19, such as safety and health measures for our people (such as social distancing and working from home) and securing the supply of materials that are essential to our operations.
+The management has taken several measures to monitor and mitigate the effects of COVID-19, such as safety and health measures for employees (such as social distancing and working from home) and securing the supply of materials that are essential to the operations.